Slide right to reveal the February 2021 indicative design and slide left to reveal the July 2021 planning application design

 Fencing and a CCTV system (looking inwards) within the site boundary would be

-installed around the site’s perimeter while access tracks will be constructed within the site.
+installed around the site’s perimeter while access tracks will be constructed within

 The battery storage element of the scheme would comprise: